-Any employee of the County who believes that there has been a violation of this policy may bring the matter to the attention of the County in one of the following ways:
+Any employee of the County who believes that there has been a violation of this policy may bring the matter to the attention of the County using any of the following reporting methods:

-- 1. Advising his or her supervisor or the Ethics Officer for the County; or - 2.
-Advising the offending employee's supervisor or the County Clerk in the event that the alleged harasser is the Ethics Officer.
+- 1. Advising their own supervisor or the Ethics Officer for the County; or - 2.
+Advising the offending employee's supervisor or the County Clerk in the event that the alleged harasser is the Ethics Officer. - 3.
+An elected official of a government unit can bring a complaint against an elected official of the County by advising the Ethics Officer.
+The County will assign an independent reviewer to investigate such complaints.